certification-guides

 Can I get a job with just CySA+ (no Security+)?

 Yes, CySA+ alone qualifies you for analyst roles.
-But most entry-level job listings still list Security+ as a requirement or preference.
-If you have the experience to skip Security+, you likely already have the skills — just be aware some screeners will filter on Security+ specifically.
+But most entry-level job listings still filter on Security+ specifically.
+If you have the experience to skip Security+, you likely already have the skills — just be aware some applicant tracking systems will filter on Security+ before a human ever sees your resume.

 How long does it take to go from Security+ to CySA+?